ohmatheus/ML-BankClientScoring/README.md

 <!-- EXT_SOURCE (1, 2, 3) -->
 #### EXT_SOURCE (1, 2, 3)

+Let's do a correlation heatmap for those variable:

 ![ext_corrheat](./Images/ext_corrheat.png)

 There is a negative correlation between our Target and all 3 EXT_SOURCE.